-As electronic products become faster and more complex, they are harder to design, verify and debug.
+Digital Debugging Tips Using a Mixed Signal Oscilloscope Application Note Introduction As electronic products become faster and more complex, they are harder to design, verify and debug.
 Designers must perform extensive verification of their designs to ensure reliable product operation.
 When problems occur, designers need to quickly obtain insight into root cause in order to fix them.
 The root cause of many digital problems is quicker to pinpoint by analyzing both the analog and digital representations of the signal, making a mixed signal oscilloscope (MSO) ideal for verifying and debugging digital circuits.

-The Tektronix MSO2000, MSO3000, MSO4000, and MSO5000 Series of mixed signal oscilloscopes combine the uncompromised performance of a Tektronix oscilloscope with the basic functionality of a 16-channel logic analyzer, including parallel/serial bus protocol decoding and triggering.
-The Tektronix MDO4000 Series adds a dedicated RF input to the MSO Series platform to provide a built-in spectrum analyzer.
+The Tektronix MSO2000, MSO3000 and MSO4000 Series of mixed signal oscilloscopes combine the uncompromised performance of a Tektronix oscilloscope with the basic functionality of a 16-channel logic analyzer, including parallel/serial bus protocol decoding and triggering.
 The MSO Series is the tool of choice for quickly debugging digital circuits using its powerful digital triggering, high resolution acquisition capability, and analysis tools.
 This application note focuses on verification and debugging tips to help you become more efficient in implementing your digital designs using the Tektronix MSO Series.

 Figure 1.
-Mixed logic families (TTL & LVPECL) threshold settings on the same MSO4000B digital probe pod.
-The top three channels are TTL signals with a threshold of 1.40 V and the bottom two channels are LVPECL signals with a threshold of 2.00 V.
+Mixed logic families (TTL & LVPECL) threshold settings on the same MSO4000 digital probe pod.
+The top three channels are TTL signals with a threshold of 1.40 V and the bottom two channels are LVPECL signals with a threshold of 2.00 V